jorishr/notes-on-methodology/architecture_patterns/microservices_architecture.md

 ## The problem

-In the traditional approach a (web) application's codebase is broken up into modules that represent a part of the functionality for better maintenance.
+In the traditional approach a (web) application's code base is broken up into modules that represent a part of the functionality for better maintenance.
 Those modules are then compiled into one single application that is delivered to the server/end user.

 - As the complexity of applications increases testing and redeploying a monolithic app after each minor update can become inefficient.
-- Scalability: not every part of the codebase needs to scale at the same rate.
+- Scalability: not every part of the code base needs to scale at the same rate.
 For example, the shopping cart functionality of a web shop needs to be able to handle spikes in traffic but other parts of the website not so much.

-Despite all the talk about microservices, most applications will start off as monolithic and move onto a more service oriented architecture as the codebase grows and more developers are involved.
+Despite all the talk about microservices, most applications will start off as monolithic and move onto a more service oriented architecture as the code base grows and more developers are involved.

 ## SOA: Service Oriented Architecture
-The service oriented architecture usually evolves from a growing monolithic codebase.
-Some part, for example, the code that handles orders in a webshop, will be put into own codebase.
+The service oriented architecture usually evolves from a growing monolithic code base.
+Some part, for example, the code that handles orders in a webshop, will be put into own code base.
 The end-user experience is exactly the same but now there is a separate service that depends on the monolithic app to do its job.

 ## Microservices
 There is no formal definition for microservices and it basically is a continuation of the SOA architecture.
 The difference is that the size or scope of each service is as small as possible.
 Thus,